• Skip to primary navigation

 • Slowly add vanilla extract and egg.
 Mix until well blended.

-• Let cool at room temperature for a few minutes before serving.
-Store cookies in an airtight container for up to two weeks.
+• Let the cookies cool at room temperature for a few minutes before serving.

 Tried this recipe?Please leave a star rating and comment!
 Then snap a pic of your dish and share it on social media.
 Tag @UrbanBlissLife and #UrbanBlissLife!